 The good news is that water leaking through the ceiling light fixture is your early warning system.
 Knowing why water is coming through the ceiling light fixture, where it is coming from, and how to fix it allows you to step in quickly and avoid those devastatingly expensive contractor-driven repairs.

 To prevent electric shock, do not touch the light switch.
 Even though the light switch is visibly separate from the light fixture, within the ceiling they are physically connected by electric wiring.
 Instead, shut off the circuit breaker to the ceiling light fixture at the electrical service panel.

-- Shut off circuit breakers controlling electric wall receptacles located in the room.
+- Shut off the circuit breakers controlling all light fixtures and wall receptacles located in the room.

 - Shut off the water main.
 Typically, homes will have a water main shut-off valve inside the house and facing the street side.

 - Remove as many valuables as possible from the room.
 If you can remove furniture, do so.

 - With a wet-dry vacuum, suck up water and debris located below the leaking ceiling fixture.